 But what function does art serve for the faithful today?
 Is art simply a luxury?

 The answer is no. Art gives hope.
 No matter what you believe spiritually, art uplifts everyone.
 You’d be hard pressed to find even one person that didn’t have at least one painting they felt a deep connection to, whether they would label that spiritual or not.

 In the end, isn’t that what faith is?
 A connection to something bigger than yourself.
-Art is a conduit to that faith.
+Art and home accessories are a conduit to that faith.

-Want to fill your home or workplace with art — and lower stress?
+Want to fill your home or workplace with art and home accessories — and lower stress?
 Contact me today!

 photo credit: jaime.silva Porto – Serralves Museum via photopin (license)